Norwood Scale

 Norwood Scale Stage 2: Minimal Hair Loss

-Changes in the hairline and temple regions are among the most prominent features of Stage 2 on the Norwood Scale.
-As the hairline recedes slightly at the temples, it may take on a more “M” or “V” shape, creating the appearance of a widow’s peak.
-This recession is often accompanied by thinning or miniaturization of the hair follicles in the affected areas, leading to a less dense and more sparse appearance of the hair.
-While these changes may be subtle compared to more advanced stages of male pattern baldness, they can still have a noticeable impact on the individual’s appearance and self-esteem.
+Changes along the hairline and temple regions are the more prominent features of stage 2.
+As the hairline recedes at the temples, it may take on more of a “M” or “V” shape, creating the appearance of a widow’s peak.
+The temple recession is often seen with thinning or miniaturization of the hair follicles in the affected areas.
+This leads to a less dense, and more sparse appearance of the hair.
+These changes are subtle in comparison to more advanced stages of male pattern baldness but can still have a noticeable impact on appearance and confidence.

 Norwood Scale Stage 3: Moderate Hair Loss